 I’m sitting here now…trying to think of where to take this blog entry.
 I’m cautiously optimistic about this go-around in sobriety.
 It feels different.
 Nothing at all against AA; I know it’s helped countless men and women.
 But in the times I’ve tried, I’ve picked up faster and faster.
 Something about being immersed in the stories.
 Always talking about drinking, drugging, addiction.
 Just made me want to say, “see I didn’t end up under a bridge.
 I’m fine.”
 But that’s not how it goes.
 We know that.
 So this time, I choose to take AA’s “one day at a time” and apply it minute by minute while I reach out to you all for support.

 And in this minute, that little baby, whose 1PM snooze gifted me nap wine, just climbed up into my lap.
 He’s five now, and he just told me I’m the “Bestest Mumma.”
 This minute will propel me into the next minute…and into the next hour, and the next…until tomorrow, when I hit Day 17.

-So, F’ You mommy wine culture.
+So, fuck you, mommy wine culture.
 This Mumma doesn’t drink.